stuartpittaway/diyBMSv4/Plugin/README.md

 ### Use:

-It is necessary for the operation to add 4 additional fields in Eeschema, which are:
+It is necessary for the operation to add 4 additional custom fields in Eeschema, which are:
-- Manufacturer
+- `Manufacturer`
-- PartNumber
+- `PartNumber`
-- Supplier
+- `Supplier`
-- SupplierRef
+- `SupplierRef`

+The required custom field `Supplier` must be set to one of the predefined supplier (LCSC or JLCPcb) or any other supplier name case insensitive.

-it is also possible to add an optional 'Quantity' field in order to be able to manage the quantities in Eeschema.
+it is also possible to add an optional `Quantity` field in order to be able to manage the quantities in Eeschema.
 In the absence of this field, the default quantity is 1.

-if necessary, a grouping is carried out on the quantities, making it possible to generate a single row for identical components in the BOM file.
+If necessary, a grouping is carried out on the quantities, making it possible to generate a single row for identical components in the BOM file.

 If you know a little Python, the grouping and the order of the components in the BOM files is fully configurable ...

-When launching the plugin (in Eeschema BOM) it will create as many BOM files as there are different ‘Supplier’ encountered.
+When launching the plugin (in Eeschema BOM) it will create as many BOM files as there are different `Supplier` encountered.

-It also creates the CPL file for JLCPcb from one of the position files found in the working directory.
+It also creates the CPL file for JLCPcb from one of the position files found in the working directory (ie: `your_project-all-pos.csv`, `your_project-top-pos.csv`, `your_project-bottom-pos.csv`).

-### Plugin configuration:
+### Predefined suppliers:

 This plugin has been configured to work with LCSC, JLCPcb and also with many other suppliers ...